Kurt Gödel: Religious views

 In an unmailed answer to a questionnaire, Gödel described his religion as "baptized Lutheran (but not member of any religious congregation).
 My belief is theistic, not pantheistic, following Leibniz rather than Spinoza."
-Of religion(s) in general, he said: "Religions are, for the most part, bad—but religion is not".
-According to his wife Adele, "Gödel, although he did not go to church, was religious and read the Bible in bed every Sunday morning", while of Islam, he said, "I like Islam: it is a consistent [or consequential] idea of religion and open-minded."
+Of religion(s) in general, he said: "Religions are for the most part bad, but not religion itself."
+According to his wife, Adele, "Gödel, although he did not go to church, was religious and read the Bible in bed every Sunday morning", while of Islam, he said, "I like Islam: it is a consistent [or consequential] idea of religion and open-minded."